Oval vs Round Diamond: Which one to choose?

 Round Hidden Halo Ring

 The round hidden halo ring is a simple design that is not so simple.
 The design has a halo of diamonds beneath the main central diamond.
 The design is contemporary and it does have other variations in it.
-The design is quite versatile and multiple mental bands and band settings work with this design.Â
+The design is quite versatile and multiple mental bands and band settings work with this design.

 Round Solitaire Ring

 The round solitaire is the best-selling engagement ring design.
 You can choose between a four-prong or six-prong setting.
 Platinum is one of the best metals to go with a solitaire design.
-If you are going for a higher clarity grade then definitely this is the best design to show this off.Â
+If you are going for a higher clarity grade then definitely this is the best design to show this off.

-Round Three Stone RingÂ
+Round Three Stone Ring

-The three-stone diamond ring is another evergreen design.
-It looks great and especially if you pair it with two marquise diamonds.
+The three stone diamond ring is another evergreen design.
+It looks great especially if you pair it with two marquise diamonds.
 The brilliance of the central round cut diamond is further enhanced by the two diamonds.
-This is a great symmetrical and clean design.Â
+Three stone round cut diamond engagement ring is a great symmetrical and clean design.

-Round Vintage RingÂ
+Round Vintage Ring

 Round vintage rings are often with a lot of details inspired by nature.
 Round vintage designs can also be inspired by the art deco period.
 The bands generally have milgrain details along with small diamond accents embedded in the band.
 Vintage designs never go out of style.